brpeterman/forza-trackir-wrapper/README.md

 3. **Important:** Make sure TrackIR is running.
 If it's not running, the application will crash. ;)
 4. Click Start/Stop.
 You should hear Windows activating a new device.
 5. Start Forza and play as usual, but with head tracking.
+6. When you're done, click Start/Stop again to disconnect the virtual gamepad.

 ## Limitations